faarismuda/Search-UI-Tools/README.md

    - Look for "Source" or "Extension Location" and click "Show in folder"

 3. **Update files**:
-   - Delete all files in the extension folder (except manifest.json if you want to keep your settings)
+   - Delete all files in the extension folder
    - Copy all files from the new version folder you extracted
    - Paste them into the extension folder